panSarin/RubyOnLakes/README.md

 *****************************
 And the most important thing:
-This is not conference
+This is not conference.
-I'm not a organization
+I'm not a organization.
 That is a community event made by community for community.
-When we get advance i collect it to my personal account and handle it on my own - so i won't give you any invoices or stuff - we do it like friends
+When we get advance i collect it to my personal account and handle it on my own - so i won't give you any invoices or stuff - we do it like friends.
 If you are whole company that really want to have invoice for boats we can handle it by redirecting you company directly for boat-rentals-company and you will rent it from them with invoice (but i`m not sure about 30% discount that we already have then).
 I don't know what is the limit of the boats count for now, but i assume 50ppl is max that i can handle with my organization skills ;]